simon-pepin/simon-pepin.github.io/teaching/models_FS17.md

 Birch-Swinnerton-Dyer conjecture, and also a first step towards the general theory of moduli of curves and abelian varieties.
-More precisely, given a curve or an abelian variety over a local or global field, we will establish

-- the existence of the **minimal regular model** of the curve,
-- the existence of the **Néron model** of the abelian variety,
-- the relationship between the minimal regular model of a curve and the Néron model of its Jacobian,
+More precisely, given a curve or an abelian variety over a local or global field, we will establish the existence of the **minimal regular model** of the curve and the existence of the **Néron model** of the abelian variety.
+We will also briefly discuss the relationship between the minimal regular model of a curve and the Néron model of its Jacobian.
-- the **stable reduction theorem** for curves, and
-- the **semi-abelian reduction theorem** for abelian varieties.

 Along the way, we will encounter many basic tools of algebraic
-geometry: resolution of singularities of surfaces, intersection theory on surfaces, dualizing complexes, the Picard functor, rigid analytic geometry of curves, ...
+geometry: resolution of singularities of surfaces, intersection theory on surfaces, dualizing complexes, the Picard functor...

 #### _Prerequisites:_